Financial Wellness for College Students

 Topics Covered in the Program

-Presentations for college classes, clubs, organizations, and more include topics such as budgeting, managing credit and debt, credit reports and scores, job benefits including retirement savings plans, and investing.
-Students who visit with Money Mentors commonly have questions about managing financial accounts, student loans, paying down debt, auto loans, as well as the topics covered in the general presentations.
+Presentations for college classes, clubs, organizations, and more include budgeting, managing credit and debt, credit reports and scores, job benefits, retirement savings plans, and investing.
+Students who visit with Money Mentors commonly have questions about managing financial accounts, student loans, paying down debt, auto loans, and the topics covered in the general presentations.
 Students with problems that require legal assistance, in-depth counseling, or mediation with business will be referred to appropriate community and university services.

 Title